How To Add Currency Conversion In WordPress

 WP Plugin - Currency Conversion

-Displays your currency values separated by the forward slash as you can see in the screenshot below …
+Separates all your currency values using a forward slash as you can see in the example below …

 WP Plugin - Currency Converter

-As mentioned earlier, the plugin integrates with various WordPress-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Easy Digital Downloads …
+As described earlier, the Currencyr plugin integrates with various WordPress-compatible e-commerce plugins like WP-eCommerce and Easy Digital Downloads …

 Congratulations!
-Now you know how to easily add a currency converter to your WordPress web site.
+Now you can go and easily add currency conversion to your WordPress website.

 To learn more about WordPress e-commerce plugins, see the tutorial below: